dgaydukov/cert-aws/sa/files/sa.md

 If you don't specify `role-arn`, aws will use previous role.
 If it first time it will use temporary session that is generated from user (one who is creating the stack) credentials.
 For multi-env deployment (where you have dev/prod env or more) you should use single reusable template file (don't create new template file for each env, cause you will end up in a mess).
 You can achieve reusability by adding params/mappings/conditions section into your template.
 Then you just create 2 stacks with different names (dev/prod) and different params but with single template file.
 Use dynamic references, never store secrets in your stack template.
-If you need secrets you should store them in aws secrets and just reference them from your template by using `'{{resolve:service-name:reference-key}}'`.
+If you need secrets you should store them in Secrets Manager and just reference them from your template by using `'{{resolve:service-name:reference-key}}'`.
 Good practice is to set params constraints, by using `AllowedValues`.
 In this way you are guarantee that param would be some expected value.
 You can create rules with CF Guard (cfn-guard - open source CLI tool) that can ensure that your stack is compliant (for example: all ebs volumes should be only encrypted).
 In case rule failed, stack won't be created.
 Best practice is to divide your infra into several stacks.
 There are 2 approaches: